 Harmen gave the example of the character ching.
-He didn't say what qing means, because it "has no meaning".
+Of course he didn't say what qing means, because it "has no meaning".
 (I know now it has a meaning on its own, just very often not as part of a character).

 According to Wenlin and Guoxuedashi dictionary qing means: nature's color, green, blue, greenish black; not ripe.
 It is also when things only have their own natural color.
 Many characters with qing have to do with clear or clean (up).
 Blue and black are the colors of heaven, green of nature.
 Back then, Chinese made no difference between blue and green.
 I don't know about today.

 The radicals are important for the meaning, especially in writing.
 Without them you cannot understand what qing is about, you don't know the context.
 But when people talk, the context is much easier to know.
 When you step outside and say "qing!" it is quite obvious you talk about the weather.
 Or you point at an insect at the waterside.
 Or fishermen are talking about a good catch of qing.

 Life is much more complicated than 3000 years ago, so in the course of time often another character got added instead of a radical, and then you get a word of two characters, which makes it easier to know what is meant, because you also hear the context instead of only seeing it when it is written.